From Concept to #1: Text 02 Video Effect

 Impact

 Text 02 reached #1 by iOS effect saves (effect_saved, ~5.68% share), surpassing Butterflies –the effect that had led for roughly 1.5 years.
-Early repeat usage was strong: the weekly rate rose from 23.8% at launch to a 36.1% peak in one of the first tracked weeks.
+Repeat usage was strong early: the weekly rate rose from 23.8% at launch to a 36.1% peak in one of the first tracked weeks.

 Repeat usage is the signal that matters most in a creative tool.
 It means the effect has become part of how people actually make content – not something they try once, find interesting, and move on from.
 That rate, early in the rollout, suggested Text 02 had found a real place in how users were making videos.